 With so much to see and do in Casper, it might be hard to know where to begin.
 So to help, we’ve compiled a two-day itinerary to get you started.
-Mix and match these activities to create your own perfect Casper weekend.
-(Unless otherwise noted, all establishments are family friendly.)
+Whether you're in town for a Wyoming High School State Championship event, concert at the Ford Wyoming Center, or maybe you're just passing through and haven't been fully convinced to stay for a couple of days, you can mix and match these activities to create a perfect 48-hours in Casper.

 Day 1